 Check-in and Check-out

 Students have a residential hall curfew of 11pm Sunday through Thursday and 12am Friday and Saturday.
-By 1:00 a.m., students must be in their designated rooms.
+By 1:00 a.m., students are expected to be in their rooms and must maintain quiet hours.
 Program Assistants (PAs) will monitor the residence hall at these times.
 No exceptions or requests to extend curfew will be accepted unless the student is on a curricula-mandated event.
 It’s important for students to be well rested during their four weeks of rigorous training.
 Students will turn in their Student IDs at the end of each night to the staff at the residence hall and retrieve them in the morning the next day.
 (If you are 18 or will turn 18 at the time of this program, as a participant in the Tisch Summer High School program, you will continue to be subject to all curfew regulations.)

 Students will be in class between 9 and 5pm, and, depending on their curriculum, may have evening/weekend labs, activities or homework.
 Sundays are reserved as Quiet Days at the residence hall for study.
 During any down-time, students are encouraged to get their laundry done, keep in touch with family, attend scheduled residential life activities within and outside of the residence hall, and relax.
 Students have the opportunity to experience life in New York City.
 New York University, however, does not have an enclosed campus.
 Students are advised to stay within close proximity of the main Washington Square campus or Downtown Brooklyn campus, which is patrolled and serviced by the NYU Public Safety officers.
 Students who choose to leave the campus area at any time understand that the farther they are from the main campus area, the more difficult it is for University and Residential Life staff to assist them should they need assistance.
 Students and their parents/guardians should discuss and decide upon appropriate boundaries and guidelines for travel off campus while attending Tisch Summer High School.